Krein-Feller operators on Riemannian manifolds: compactness of embedding and Hodge's theorem: Preliminaries and statement of main results

 \section{Preliminaries and statement of main results}

-Throughout this paper, we assume that a Riemannian manifold is smooth and oriented.
-Also, whenever the Riemannian distance function is involved, we assume that the manifold is connected.
+Throughout this paper, we assume that a Riemannian manifold is smooth, oriented, connected, and without boundary.
 Let $(M,g)$ be a Riemannian $n$-manifold with Riemannian metric $g$.
 Let $\nu$ be the Riemannian volume on $M$, i.e.,